-‘Star Wars’ May Be Preparing To Eliminate Iconic Characters
+Star Wars May Be Preparing To Eliminate Iconic Characters

 A post shared by Chad Roberge • Photographer (@chadroberge) on

-Gary Whitta, who was the mastermind behind the Rogue One: A Star Wars Story screenplay, recently shared his thoughts on the future of the franchise, and as Comicbook reports, the writer feels that an extended future lies in bringing new heroes and villains to light.
+Gary Whitta, who was the mastermind behind the Rogue One: A Star Wars Story screenplay, recently shared his thoughts on the future of the franchise and, as Comicbook reports, the writer feels that an extended future lies in bringing new heroes and villains to light.
 He suggests that this has been largely successful already in Rogue One, even though familiar characters like Darth Vader and Princess Leia are present, because, primarily, that Star Wars offshoot film focused on entirely new characters.

 “…90 percent of that story is completely new characters,” says Whitta.
 “Completely new planets and places you’ve never seen before.
 It’s a ‘Star Wars’ movie with no Jedi!
 You don’t see a lightsaber once until Vader pops it out at the end.”

-Going a step further, Gary shares that talk is already being generated at Lucasfilm in regard to moving away from the traditional story arcs of Luke Skywalker, Princess Leia, and Han Solo.
+Going a step further, Gary shares that talk is already being generated at Lucasfilm in regards to moving away from the traditional story arcs of Luke Skywalker, Princess Leia, and Han Solo.
 It’s something that’s already been done in both Rogue One and The Force Awakens, but Mr. Whitta believes new faces will drive the franchise even further in the future.

 “One of the thing things we really want to do at Lucasfilm is create a universe and not keep relying on old legacy characters,” said the Rogue One writer.
 “We’ve got Rey and Finn and Kylo Ren, they’ve already introduced a new generation of characters.
 Whatever kind of Star Wars films they’re making 10 or 20 years from now, I don’t think they’re going to be relying on the same legacy story elements as we have in the past.”